PR0CK0/ProvTracer/README.md

 ## Insight Gathering
 Once provenance trace knowledge graphs for a work session (or several of them) are acquired, they can be used to gather insight about the provenance of the work performed.

+Outputs from ProvTracer are stored in ```procko.provtracer/outputs```.
+The outputs folder is generated automatically.
+Each work session gets its own dated folder.

 ### Ontology
 ![PROV-O BFO ontology underlying ProvTracer](./media/ontology.png)